alphagov/govuk-rfcs/rfc-117-containerised-runtime.md

 GOV.UK will commit to doing these things:

-- Investigate the practicalities involved in using different containerised runtimes to host GOV.UK (for example, how difficult will it be to run a hybrid containerised / non-containerised environment in [GOV.UK PaaS](https://www.cloud.service.gov.uk) vs. say [AWS ECS](https://aws.amazon.com/ecs/))
+- Investigate the practicalities involved in using different container runtimes to host GOV.UK (for example, how difficult will it be to run a hybrid containerised / non-containerised environment in [GOV.UK PaaS](https://www.cloud.service.gov.uk) vs. say [AWS ECS](https://aws.amazon.com/ecs/))
 - Understand how containerising will affect our CI/CD, metrics & alerting, and support models.